ShaunLawrie/PresentingGamingPowerShellForFunAndProfit/README.md

 ## Intro

-This is the talk I gave at Code Camp Wellingtion.
+This is the talk I gave at Code Camp Wellington.
 I've re-recorded it with hopefully fewer mistakes and uploaded the output of this live coding session in the [`/livedemo`](/livedemo) folder.

 I originally planned on writing some tutorials but life has been too busy so you'll have to settle for a recorded session.
 It's only taken two years [since I had the idea](https://twitter.com/shaun_lawrie/status/1574924600210706433) to get around to this.
 Thanks to Code Camp for motivating me.